ricardonunosr/greenlight/README.md

 # Greenlight API

-Greenlight api is an api, i implemented by following the book [Let's Go Further](https://lets-go-further.alexedwards.net/) by Alex Edwards
+Greenlight is an api, i implemented by following the book [Let's Go Further](https://lets-go-further.alexedwards.net/) by Alex Edwards

 If you like what you see please consider buying the book, it was my first hands on book and i absolutely loved it and i recommend it strongly.